Back to Blog

 Cyberhaven—record-setting Time to Value

-Using a proprietary technology dubbed Dynamic Data Tracing (DDT), Cyberhaven monitors all your data across on-premise and cloud environments.
+Using a proprietary technology dubbed data tracing, Cyberhaven monitors all your data across on-premise and cloud environments.
 This speeds up your TTV in several ways: